avevlad/gulp-connect/README.md

 ==================

-> Gulp plugin to run to run a webserver (with LiveReload)
+> Gulp plugin to run a webserver (with LiveReload)

 ## Install